The Maven Documents Template Builder add-in for DOCX files is a powerful tool that helps you build a template document using data from Salesforce.

 Replace NumberOfDays with 30.

-The result should look something like this.
+The result should look similar to this:

 Click Insert Expression and then Insert Expression one more time.